How to Complete Your Summer Assignment at the Last Minute

 Double check the rubric

 Make sure you are including everything on the rubric.
 Do you need outside sources?
 A bibliography?
-You are trying to salvage your grade – don’t mess it up even more by forgetting to include those 2 quotes from the book.
+You are trying to salvage your grade – don’t mess it up even more by forgetting to include those 2 required quotes from the book.

 Edit, edit, edit